Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

     </figure>

     The "Extend key" field can be used to extend the life of the key, to a maximum of 168 hours past the current time.
+    You can extend the life of an access key as often as you can, but it is not possible to create an access key that remains valid for more than 168 hours.
+This is done for security reasons as now a compromised key can only be used for a limited amount of time, even if you haven't noticed that the access key has been compromised and hence fail to invalidate the access key in the interface.

+    The credential management interface can also be used to generate snippets for configuration files for various tools:

     <figure markdown style="border: 1px solid #000">
       ![Slide Credentials management web interface: Configuring tools (1)](https://462000265.lumidata.eu/2day-20241210/img/LUMI-2day-20241210-10-ObjectStorage/LUMIOCredentialsWebToolConfig_01.png){ loading=lazy }